huijing/personal-website/content/blog/2024-01-14-my-ideal-frontend-interview.md

 Web development is a wide spectrum these days, ranging from the front of the frontend, all the way back to the servers, networks and security aspects of things.

-I personally am very front-of-the-front developer.
+I personally am a very front-of-the-front developer.
 I like to tell people, if someone behind me just sneezes, I will fall into the design side of things.
 That's how close to the edge I am.

 The other fortunate thing about my career is that, I get to work closely with designers and content people.
 You'd be surprised at how common it is for developers to not have direct working relationships with their designers or content creators.
 Or at least, that's what I've observed.
 If you have observed differently, that's cool too.